Fairness guarantee in multi-class classification: Multi-class classification with demographic parity

-Naturally, taking into account the definition above, a classifier $g$ is \emph{exactly fair} if and only if $\mathcal{U}(g) = 0$. \end{definition} Alternative measures of unfairness could be considered.
-The maximum can for instance be replaced by a summation over $k$.
+A classifier $g$ is $\varepsilon$-fair if and only if $\mathcal{U}(g) \leq \varepsilon$.
+In particular, $\varepsilon=0$ means that $g$ is exactly fair. \end{definition} Alternative measures of unfairness could be considered.
+The maximum can for instance be replaced by a summation over $k \in [K]$.
 While both measures have their advantages, picking the maximum simplifies fairness evaluation in empirical studies.